 The American Tinnitus Association states that the U.S. Centers for Disease Control estimates that nearly 15% of the population (approximately 50 million Americans) have some form of tinnitus.
 It also estimates that for 2 million people, the symptoms of tinnitus are extreme and debilitating.

 The cause can vary widely and include age-related hearing loss or hormonal changes in women.
 Downs explains, “As we age, we are more likely to have hearing loss, changes in hormones, thyroid issues, and other conditions that increase the likelihood of experiencing tinnitus.
 In my practice, I have also noticed a pattern of tinnitus emerging for women upon becoming an empty nester.
 The house is all of a sudden quiet along with a shifting role, and changes in personal relationships, and tinnitus is there.”

 Although tinnitus is more prevalent in older adults, it is not a natural part of aging.
 Downs says, “Tinnitus is often a signal or symptom of something else going on in the body.”

 If you are experiencing a ringing sensation or other types of noises in one or both ears, you should make an appointment with your primary care physician.
 They will determine if the cause of tinnitus is something minor or if it requires further investigation.

-Sometimes the cause is something benign as easy to treat (such as a build-up of earwax that needs to be removed in the physician’s office or a change in certain medications the patient is taking).
+Sometimes the cause is something benign as an easy to treat condition, such as a build-up of earwax that needs to be removed in the physician’s office or a change in certain medications the patient is taking.
 But tinnitus can also be a symptom of more significant health issues such as circulatory system problems, diseases of the heart, or a brain tumor.